The Legacy of Thor — Who Else Holds the Hammer?

-Superman, lacking the heart of a warrior, would have been unable to lift the hammer if Odin hadn’t lifted the enchantment before the Kryptonian used it to deal a crushing blow to the baddie the Justice League and Avengers were fighting together.
+Superman, lacking the heart of a warrior, would have been unable to lift the hammer if Odin hadn’t undone the enchantment.
+Fortunately, this happened before the Kryptonian used the hammer to deal a crushing blow to the baddie the Justice League and Avengers were fighting together.
 When he went to return Mjolnir to Thor, his worthiness had worn off and he was unable to hand off the hammer.

 So, which other comic characters do you think are worthy of holding the hammer?
 Do you think you would be worthy to hold the hammer, if given the chance?

 Keep the conversation going over at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!